ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 ClickHouse is a <a href="https://clickhouse.com/docs/en/introduction/distinctive-features/#true-column-oriented-dbms " target="_blank">column-oriented database management system</a>.
-As show in the diagram below
+As shown in the diagram below
 - for the on disk representation, there is a single data file (*.bin) per table column where all the values for that column are stored in a <a href="https://clickhouse.com/docs/en/introduction/distinctive-features/#data-compression" target="_blank">compressed</a> format, and
 - the 8.87 million rows are stored on disk in lexicographic ascending order by the primary key columns (and the additional sort key columns) i.e. in this case
   - first by <font face = "monospace">UserID</font>,